sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 ### 4. CloudFormation

-This service creates and deletes all kinds of resources, and predates Aurora.
+This service, which creates and deletes all kinds of resources, predates Aurora.
 Its `UpdateStack` command is optionally idempotent.
 I can specify a known value, a token.
 If all the details, including the token, match, then repeated requests succeed; CloudFormation acts on the first request only.
 The token is named `ClientRequestToken` , cannot contain punctuation other than hyphens, and cannot be more than 128 characters long.
 Lights Off runs every ten minutes, so I set the token to the start of the ten-minute interval.
 I have to remove the colon that separates hours from minutes.
 The time still conforms to the ISO 8601 standard, but it becomes a little harder for humans to decipher (for example, `1510` instead of `15:10`).

 ### 5. AWS Backup